Liyan06/MiniCheck/README.md

 - [2024/08] We includ one additional dataset [RAGTruth](https://arxiv.org/pdf/2401.00396) to our benchmark.
 We convert the dataset to the same format as in our benchmark and removed those non-checkworthy claims.

 - [2024/08] A stronger model, `Bespoke-MiniCheck-7B`, is now [available](https://huggingface.co/bespokelabs/Bespoke-MiniCheck-7B) on HuggingFace for fact-checking.
-More details [here](https://llm-aggrefact.github.io/blog).
+More details at this [blog post](https://llm-aggrefact.github.io/blog).
 It's the current SOTA and is commercially useable!
 Please contact company@bespokelabs.ai for commercial use.

 - [2024/08] [Demo](https://playground.bespokelabs.ai) of `Bespoke-MiniCheck-7B` with **real-time** inference!